prof-nussbaum/Auto-Encoder-CODEC/README.md

 <h3>WHAT IS THE OVERARCHING GOAL?</h3>
 The competition, as well as details about the data set used for training, can be found here: https://www.kaggle.com/c/tgs-salt-identification-challenge.
+The purpose of the competition is to see who best can create an AI system that classifies seismic signals to identify underground salt deposits.
+There are human experts who can do this classification from the original data, and indeed have done so to create the training and testing data.

+<h3>WHY USE AUTO-ASSOCIATIVE NETWORKS? </h3>
+In many cases, AI seeks to extract features from the original data set, and then use those features to train a classifier system that can perform as well as a human can.
+The extraction of features is somewhat of an artform, that often uses application specific knowledge, also from human experts.
+For many applications, human experts have NOT found good features to extract - and indeed must use the original data for classification.
+In these cases, machine learning may be used to try and discern the salient features that still allow correct classification (by the machine).

+<h3>LOSSY FEATURE EXTRACTION</h3>
+NOTE: feature extraction may be lossy - in that the original data cannot be recreated exactly from the extracted features.
+For this reason, an auto-associative network can be useful because it recreates a best-estimate of the original data from the extracted features.
+In this way, a human expert can use the recreated data to tell if classification is still possible.
+I call this a part of the exercise that I've chosen to give the, perhaps silly, name of "Reading the Robot Mind."

+<h3>EXAMPLE CODE</h3>
+An example execution of the auto-associative Jupyter Notebook can be found here: https://www.kaggle.com/pnussbaum/auto-associative-how-to-using-tgs-salt-columns/execution.
+In this example execution, seismic data is divided into columns of 101 points of sound reflection depth data.
+The data is encoded down to 20 values (down from 101).
+The decoding process is also shown, recreating the original data, but in a lossy way.
+The purpose of this exercise is to see if "too much" data has been removed.
+If "too much" data has been removed, then an expert in seismic analysis will no longer be able to easily discern the classification from the decoded information.

+<h2>Example 2 - VSB Power using Auto-encoding</h2>

+This second "how-to" example comes from a competition held on the kaggle.com website.

+<h3>WHAT IS THE OVERARCHING GOAL?</h3>
+The competition, as well as details about the data set used for training, can be found here: https://www.kaggle.com/c/vsb-power-line-fault-detection.
 The purpose of the competition is to see who best can create an AI system that classifies signals on medium voltage overhead power lines indicating a fault (fallen tree, etc.).
 There are human experts who can do this classification from the original data, and indeed have done so to create the training and testing data.